opendocsg/slw-judgments-backfill/2009_SGHC_25/report.md

  the assignment shall be conveyed to the debtor, and that it shall be conveyed in writing. ...
 Once it is appreciated that the section requires no more, it becomes obvious that the objection to the notice in this case, that it was not intended as a notice but merely to record the fact that notice had already been given, must fail.

-12     As for equitable assignments, there is no requirement of notice to the debtor or even the assignee; what must be shown is a manifestation of the assignor’s intention to assign (see _Tsu Soo Sin v Oei Tjiong Bin_ [2008] SGCA 46).
+12     As for equitable assignments, there is no requirement of notice to the debtor or even the assignee; what must be shown is a manifestation of the assignor’s intention to assign (see _Tsu Soo Sin v Oei Tjiong Bin_ <span class="citation">[2008] SGCA 46</span>).
 I will return to the legal tests in considering the validity of the first and second assignments in law or equity below.

 **The evidence**